mequeamaddox/restro-flow-solutions/replit.md

 ## Recent Changes

+### October 1, 2025 - Recipe-Based POS Integration Architecture
+- **Context**: User identified that POS menu items should link to recipes (not standalone) since there's no dedicated menu item feature.
+This enables Universal Recipe Costing across multiple POS systems.
+- **Implementation**:
+  - **Schema**: Added recipe_id FK to pos_menu_items table for linking menu items to recipes
+  - **Storage**: Added updatePosMenuItemRecipe(), getUnmappedMenuItems(), getSuggestedRecipes() methods
+  - **API**: Added endpoints for fetching unmapped items, linking recipes, and getting suggestions
+  - **UI**: New "Recipe Mapping" tab on POS Integration page with smart recipe suggestions (matching names first)
+  - **Inventory Deduction**: Updated processInventoryDeductions() to use recipe-based deduction:
+    - Fetches POS menu items once per sale (performance optimization)
+    - For each sale item, finds matching menu item and linked recipe
+    - Deducts recipe ingredients from inventory (quantity × ingredient amount)
+    - Tracks failures without throwing to prevent batch processing interruption
+    - Only marks sale as processed if ALL items successfully deducted
+    - Logs warnings for unmapped items (no menu item, no recipe, or recipe missing ingredients)
+- **Result**: POS sales now automatically deduct recipe ingredients from inventory.
+Unmapped items are tracked and prevent sales from being marked as processed until recipes are linked.
+This enables true Universal Recipe Costing where the same recipe can be used across Clover, SpotOn, Square, etc.

 ### September 30, 2025 - POS Integration TypeScript Fixes
 - **Issue**: 21 TypeScript errors in POS integration code (15 in CloverService, 6 in frontend)
 - **Root Cause**: